Welcome to EventHub!

 If add-ons are through a third party, don't add those here.
 This feature is for add-ons that will paid to you directly.
 You can always add a price list for the third party's available add-ons as an optional document on the required documents tab with instructions for ordering!

 1. Add a New Sponsorship - Sponsorships have the same features as Booth Types, but you can also add details about what is included in each sponsorship package.
-Be sure to be as detailed as possible when adding each package to your opportunities to make them as appealing as possible.
+Be sure to be thorough and detailed when adding each package to your opportunities to make them as appealing as possible to potential sponsors.

 2. Include a Booth Space - You can choose whether to include a booth space with each sponsorship type!
 If it does include a booth space, just add a checkmark to this field.